BrianDouglasIE/BrianDouglasIE.github.io/posts/beedeedee-julia-test-framework.md

 that it allows for clear an readable code.
 It also allows for a data structure to be passed through and transformed by multiple methods.
 This would be necessary for assertions.

-In BeeDeeDee the `expect` method takes a value and creates and `Expectation` struct based off of that value.
+In BeeDeeDee the `expect` method takes a value and creates an `Expectation` struct based off of that value.
 The _comparators_, which are methods that are called against the assertion, then take the value of the assertion and apply their own logic.
 These are essentially methods which check for the correct `boolean` value when comparing their own value with the assertion.
 I say _correct_ `boolean` value as an `Expectation` may be negated using the `not` comparator.
-Which essentially changes reverses the expected `boolean` value from `True` to `False`.
+Which essentially reverses the expected `boolean` value from `True` to `False`.

 The `Expectation` struct itself holds it's own value as well as it's comparator function and result of that comparator function, once it has been applied on it's value.
 This is necessary